Australian Election Betting Odds: Labor Backed To Beat Coalition

 After six weeks of electoral campaigning the Lib/Nat Coalition has done little to eat into Labor’s polling lead, which currently sits at around eight points.

-Australians headed to the voting booths on Thursday to determine the next government, with aged care, manufacturing, economic spending and the rising cost of living all on their minds.
+Australians will head to the voting booths on Thursday to determine the next government, with aged care, manufacturing, economic spending and the rising cost of living all on their minds.

 What’s more, many appear to have also made their decision on who to vote for long before the campaigns got underway, with Labor leading the two-party preferred vote polls ever since December 2020.

-And bookmakers are shortening further their odds on a Labor victory.
+And UK bookmakers are shortening further their odds on a Labor victory.

 Australian Election Odds